deep-goyal/RPSEnigmaMachine/README.md

 ## Credits

 This project was created by Deep Goyal.
+[OpenAI's ChatGPT](https://openai.com/blog/chatgpt) was used to clean up the code and test responsiveness as well.

 ## Feedback and Contributions